google/clusterfuzzlite/docs/build_integration.md

 ## Introducing fuzzing with libFuzzer and Sanitizers.

-Feel free to skip this section and go to [#prerequisites] if you know what libFuzzer and sanitizers are.
+Feel free to skip this section and go to [Prerequisites](#prerequisites) if you know what libFuzzer and sanitizers are.

 ### Fuzzing